-State Economic & Infrastructure Development Investment Program
+State Economic & Infrastructure Development (SEID) Investment Program

 To fund economic development and infrastructure projects throughout designated counties in its 4-state service area of Maine, New Hampshire, New York, and Vermont.
 Revolving loan funds may be used to fund workforce development and job training.